bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/README.md

 ### 1. The daemon is an ordinary foreground process

 `sjm daemon run` owns the server loop and blocks until an authenticated stop request, operating-system shutdown, or fatal startup failure.
 It does not fork itself or pretend to be a Unix service.
-Systemd, Homebrew services, containers, and user-selected supervisors all manage the same foreground command.
+Systemd, containers, and user-selected supervisors all manage the same foreground command.

 ### 2. The normal CLI is a thin client